Rich in fibre, vitamins and minerals, find out why these starchy, sweet root vegetables are so good for you and discover the best ways to cook them.

 Are sweet potatoes good for digestion?

 Sweet potatoes are high in fibre, which has been shown to promote a healthy digestive system.
-Research so far has only been conducted on animals, but it would appear that the high phytosterol content of sweet potatoes does have a protective effect on the digestive system and may be important in the prevention and management of duodenal and gastric ulcers, including those due to NSAIDS (non-steroidal anti-inflammatory drugs such as ibuprofen).
+Much of the research so far has been conducted on animals, but it would appear that the high phytosterol content of sweet potatoes does have a protective effect on the digestive system and may be important in the prevention and management of duodenal and gastric ulcers, including those due to NSAIDS (non-steroidal anti-inflammatory drugs such as ibuprofen).

 Discover more digestive health recipes and tips.